January 27, 2022

 is the Mummy King and an inhabitant of the Palace of Poison who rose from his sarcophagus to attack Max.

-These are probably the most recognizable Mighty Max toys.
-Doom Zones are mini playsets starring several figurines, an adventure theme and were always packaged along with a mini-comic story.
+Doom Zones are mini playsets starring several figurines and an adventure theme, and they were always packaged along with a mini-comic story.
 Doom Zones typically included a Max figure, a villain figure, and one or two monster figures or accessories.
 There were three series of Mighty Max Doom Zones released between 1992 and 1994, featuring eighteen playsets.
-If you used to watch Mighty Max commercials, they were likely advertising the newest Doom Zone.
+Bluebird really wasn’t messing around!

 – This particular Doom Zone with an Egyptian theme always comes to mind when looking back on Mighty Max toys.
 The Palace of Poison set comes in a shell that resembles a snake, and it was filled with spooky Egyptian paraphernalia like the Dead King Mummy figure.